 1 What are the conditions for obtaining a divorce?

-In order to obtain a divorce a divorce petition must be lodged with the regional court with jurisdiction over the last joint place of residence of the spouses.
+In order to obtain a divorce a divorce petition must be lodged with the regional court (sąd okręgowy) with jurisdiction over the last joint place of residence of the spouses.
 The court hands down a judgment after a hearing.
-A separation decision is not a condition for divorce.
-It must be found that the marriage has broken down completely and irretrievably.
+An earlier separation decision is not a condition for obtaining a divorce.
+The marriage must be found to have broken down completely and irretrievably.

 2 What are the grounds for divorce?

 The grounds for divorce are that a marriage has broken down completely and irretrievably.
-Both conditions must be met (Article 56(1) of the Family and Guardianship Code).
+Both conditions must be met (Article 56(1) of the Family and Guardianship Code - ‘KRiO’).

-However, even if the marriage has broken down completely and irretrievably, divorce cannot be pronounced if this would harm the interest of underage children born to the marriage or if it would be incompatible with the rules of social co-existence for other reasons.
-Nor is divorce permitted when the petition is lodged by a spouse who bears sole responsibility for the breakdown of the marriage, unless the other spouse agrees to the divorce or their refusal to consent to the divorce is, in the circumstances, incompatible with the rules of social co‑existence.
+However, even if the marriage has broken down completely and irretrievably, divorce cannot be pronounced if this would harm the interest of minor children born to the marriage or if it would be incompatible with the rules of community life for other reasons.
+Nor is divorce permitted when the petition is lodged by the spouse who bears sole responsibility for the breakdown of the marriage, unless the other spouse agrees to the divorce or their refusal to consent to the divorce is, in the circumstances, incompatible with the rules of community life.

 3 What are the legal consequences of a divorce as regards: